Get Out of Saratoga & Explore the Indoors

 Come out and find something you never knew you needed or wanted in your life at Greenwich Hardware Antiques.
 This reputable shop specializes in early American country antiques like cupboards, tables, and decorative accessories from the 18th and 19th centuries.
 They also offer folk art, signs, and architectural antiques.
 You'll never know what you might find!

-While you're out shopping and antiquing, here are a few more stops you can make: Carol's Collectibles in Whitehall, where inventory is updated every week; Fort Ann Antiques, also in Whitehall, where they offer a selection from 26 different vendors; Eagle Bridge Antique Center in Eagle Bridge, a very large store specializing in eclectic antiques and collectibles; and Cambridge Antiques Center in Cambridge, which focuses on 17th to 20th century furniture, art, books, and more.
+While you're out shopping and antiquing, here are a few more stops you can make: Carol's Collectibles in Whitehall, where inventory is updated every week; Fort Ann Antiques, also in Whitehall, where they offer a selection from 26 different vendors; and Eagle Bridge Antique Center in Eagle Bridge, a very large store specializing in eclectic antiques and collectibles.

 Enjoy Musical Performances & More